pdmeyer/rhythm-and-time-toolkit/README.md

 Philip Meyer is in Los Angeles, CA. Philip is a [Max Certified Trainer](https://cycling74.com/certified-trainers).
 He creates video tutorials on sequencing in Max for his [YouTube channel](https://www.youtube.com/@p__meyer).
 You can find his website [here](https://philip-meyer.com/).
 He is [@p__meyer](https://www.instagram.com/p__meyer/) on Instagram and ntrm#3099 on Discord.

 ## Donate
-If you're enjoying seq and would like to donate, you can do so [here](https://www.paypal.com/donate/?business=HUYP4B2BRJ5MJ&no_recurring=0&currency_code=USD).
-All donations (including small ones) are appreciated!
+Donations help to keep this project going.
+If would like to donate, you can do so [here](https://www.paypal.com/donate/?business=HUYP4B2BRJ5MJ&no_recurring=0&currency_code=USD).